Chess variant: Play

-While chess, shogi, and xiangqi have professional circuits as well as many organised tournaments for amateurs, play of chess variants is predominately on a casual basis.
+While chess, shogi, and xiangqi have traditional professional circuits as well as many organised tournaments for amateurs, most play of modern Western chess variants is predominately on a casual basis, with some exceptions.

-A few variants have had significant tournaments.
+A few variants have had significant tournaments however.
 Several Gliński's hexagonal chess tournaments were played at the height of the variant's popularity in the 1970s and 1980s.
-Chess960 has also been the subject of tournaments, including in 2018 an "unofficial world championship" between reigning World Chess Champion Magnus Carlsen and fellow high-ranking Grandmaster Hikaru Nakamura.
-Likewise Crazyhouse has seen prize-funded unofficial world championship tournaments with top grandmasters and experts of the game on chess.com and lichess.
+Chess960 has also been the subject of tournaments, including in 2018 an "unofficial world championship" between reigning World Chess Champion Magnus Carlsen and fellow high-ranking Grandmaster Hikaru Nakamura, and world championships sanctioned by FIDE in 2019 and 2022.

+Likewise, Crazyhouse has seen prize-funded unofficial world championship tournaments with top grandmasters and experts of the game on Chess.com and Lichess.
+The Mind Sports Olympiad has also held competitions on several different chess variants.

 Several internet chess servers facilitate live play of popular variants, including Chess.com, Lichess, and the Free Internet Chess Server.
 The software packages Zillions of Games and Fairy-Max have been programmed to support many chess variants.

-Some chess engines are also able to play a handful of variants, for instance the version of Stockfish implemented on Lichess is able to play Crazyhouse, King-of-the-hill, Three-check chess, Atomic chess, Horde chess, and Racing Kings.
+Some chess engines are also able to play a handful of variants; for instance, the version of Stockfish implemented on Lichess is able to play Crazyhouse, King-of-the-hill, Three-check chess, Atomic chess, Horde chess, and Racing Kings.
 The AI included in Zillions of Games is able to play almost any variant correctly programmed within it to a reasonable standard.

 Some variants, such as 5D Chess with Multiverse Time Travel, are implausible or even impossible to play physically and exist primarily as video games.

 Analysis and study

 Notation

-Play in most chess variants is sufficiently similar to chess that games can be recorded with algebraic notation, although additions to this are often required.
+Play in most chess variants is sufficiently similar to chess that games can be recorded with algebraic chess notation, although additions to this are often required.
 For example, the third dimension in Millennium 3D Chess means that move notation needs to include the level number, as well as the rank and file—N2g3 means a knight move to the g3 square on the second level.

-When fairy chess pieces are used, notation requires assigning letters for those pieces.
+Meanwhile, when fairy chess pieces are used, notation requires assigning letters for those pieces.